keithstellyes/mips-tutorial/01-helloworld.md

 ``li`` means "Load immediate" and ``la`` means "Load address". ``li`` is for when we have a specific number, a literal as it is called in other languages, to put into the spot in memory.
-Whereas ``la`` will load into it an address.
+Whereas ``la`` will load an address into it.

 A typical program will declare a few spots in memory for variables pre-hand in the ``.data`` section, and the actual instructions proper in ``.text``.